-A network scanner you
+A network scanner you can talk to

 Four interfaces, one library